kilfour/QuickMGenerate/README.md

 ###Decimals.
 Use `MGen.Decimal()`.

-The overload `MGen.Decimal(int min, int max)` generates an int higher or equal than min and lower than max.
+The overload `MGen.Decimal(decimal min, decimal max)` generates a decimal higher or equal than min and lower than max.

 The default generator is (min = 1, max = 100).